joshmadakor1/lognpacific-public/cyber-range/threat-hunting-scenarios/_template_scenario(TOR Usage).md

 **Detection of Unauthorized TOR Browser Installation and Use**

 ## Example Scenario:
-Detect unauthorized use of TOR browsers within the corporate network, as TOR usage may indicate attempts to access the dark web, hide internet activity, or bypass network security controls.
-The exercise will aim to detect this behavior and analyze related security incidents.
+Management suspects that some employees may be using TOR browsers to bypass network security controls because recent network logs show unusual encrypted traffic patterns and connections to known TOR entry nodes.
+Additionally, there have been anonymous reports of employees discussing ways to access restricted sites during work hours.
+The goal is to detect any TOR usage and analyze related security incidents to mitigate potential risks.

 ---